Daniel Yepes is a Computer Engineer who has been working at

 Which were the most difficult challenges?
 Any time did you feel at your wits' end?

 knowing what the hell else to do.
 One important thing to achieve

+RCE(Remote Command Execution).
 In vague terms,

 What would you recommend to those who want to get this certification?

-You should start by learning how to deal with active directory and Windows environments.
+- You should start by learning how to deal with active directory and Windows environments.
 You must learn how to do recon and evade antivirus, either for running a binary or a script on PowerShell.
 Also, you should learn about abusing services to achieve lateral movement or escalation of privileges.
 You must immerse yourself in this world, not forgetting that Google is your best friend.

-So, do a lot of research, reading, and testing.
+- So, do a lot of research, reading, and testing.
 Besides, if you can, go to the lab, or make a home lab, there are very good guidelines.
 That’s something perfect to understand concepts, abuse services, and try to mitigate attacks.
 It’s very time-consuming, but you can do it bit by bit.
 I think it is great to have that conception in mind, how to attack and defend.
 That way, you gain more mastery of the subject, and you can have a more general view of what can be presented, either in the exam or in a particular project.